FraunhoferIVI/helyOS-demo-logistics-center/README.md

 ## Open the application

-* Autotruck-Trucktrix (it will automatically connect to helyOS)
+* Autotruck-Trucktrix web app (it will automatically connect to your local helyOS instance)

 [http://localhost:3080](http://localhost:3080/)